This initiative is to encourage NUS Alumni to embrace lifelong learning.

-No fee is chargeable in the first year of offer for this initiative.
-However, with effect from August 2018, Miscellaneous Student Fee is payable per semester but only upon acceptance of admission offer.
+With effect from August 2018, Student Services Fee is payable per semester but only upon acceptance of admission offer.
 This fee is non-refundable and non-transferable.
 No other fees will be charged.
-At present, Miscellaneous Student Fee (Payable per regular semester except for Special Term) is S$261.85 (includes prevailing GST) The University reserves the right to review fees as necessary and adjust accordingly without prior notice.
+At present, Student Services Fee (Payable per regular semester except for Special Term) is S$261.85 (includes prevailing GST) The University reserves the right to review fees as necessary and adjust accordingly without prior notice.

 You are able to submit an application via the NUS Online Application Portal.
 At present, there is no application fee.

 All modules will be graded unless otherwise stated.
 Graded means you will need to attend class and participate in all graded activities including but not limited to, projects, continual assessments, tests, final examinations etc.